Why Learn Languages

 Here Are Our Top Ten Reasons to Learn Languages:

-One of the most rewarding aspects of the human experience is our ability to connect with others, and how better than through the immediacy of language?
+One of the most rewarding aspects of the human experience is our ability to connect with others.
+Being able to communicate with someone in his or her language is an incredible gift.
 Bilinguals have the unique opportunity to communicate with a wider range of people in their personal and professional lives.
 Knowing the language makes you a local no matter where you are, opening up your world literally and figuratively.
 You will be shaped by communities.
 You will be humbled by the kindness of strangers.
 You will build lifelong friendships.
 And for these reasons alone, you will see the reward of learning languages for many years to come.

 Language skills can be a significant competitive advantage that sets you apart from your monolingual peers.
-With languages among the top eight skills required of all occupations—no matter your sector or skill level—the demand for bilingual professionals is rising exponentially.
+They are among the top eight skills required of all occupations—no matter your sector or skill level—and the demand for bilingual professionals is rising exponentially.
 In fact, between 2010 and 2015, the number of U.S. job postings specifically geared toward bilingual candidates more than doubled.1 Employers are seeking professionals who can communicate seamlessly with customers in new and expanding overseas markets, as well as serve and sell to a large foreign-born population here at home.
-With more than 60 million American residents who speak a language other than English at home, you don’t need to leave your community to put your language skills to work.2 As an added incentive, in many instances, language skills also lead to hiring bonuses and increased salaries.
+With more than 60 million American residents who speak a language other than English at home, you don’t need to get on a plane to put your language skills to work.2 As an added incentive, in many instances, language skills also lead to hiring bonuses and increased salaries.
 Whatever your career aspiration—with language skills added to the mix, you’re ahead of the crowd!

 The many cognitive benefits of learning languages are undeniable.
 People who speak more than one language have improved memory, problem-solving and critical-thinking skills, enhanced concentration, ability to multitask, and better listening skills.
 They switch between competing tasks and monitor changes in their environment more easily than monolinguals, as well as display signs of greater creativity and flexibility.
 If that weren’t enough, as we age, being bilingual or multilingual also helps to stave off mental aging and cognitive decline.